Münster astronomical clock: History

 The first astronomical clock in the cathedral existed from 1408 until it was destroyed in 1534 as part of the iconoclasm during the Baptist rule.
 No drawing has been handed down to show us what that clock looked like, but, like other ornamental clocks of the 14th and 15th century, it will doubtless have consisted of three parts: the procession of the Three Magi, the clock face, and the calendar.
 The second and current clock was erected between 1540 and 1542 by printer and mathematician Dietrich Tzwyvel.
 The gear system of the clock was worked out by Tzwyvel and the Franciscan cathedral preacher Johann von Aachen.
 Metalwork was done by the locksmith Nikolaus Windemaker and painting by Ludger tom Ring the Elder.

 In the Gregorian calendar reform of 1582, the calendar was "put forward" (15 October followed 4 October) and a new system introduced for the leap year.
 Since then, the calculation of the date of Easter and the days of the week from the clock's Kalendarium has been complicated.

 The world map (mirrored for astronomical purposes) was painted in the background of the dial shortly after 1660 and the wooden astrolabe was replaced by a new one in the baroque style (an open bronze disc inside the dial with 15 fixed stars).
 In 1696 the mechanism was replaced and a quarter-hour chime with the figures of Chronos (god of time) and Death was installed.

 In 1818, the installation of a scissor-pin-gear with a 4 m pendulum led to considerable noise pollution in the cathedral and complaints about the poor condition of the clock, which continued for the whole of the nineteenth century.

 In 1927 the clock struck for the last time and it was proposed that it be removed, but instead it was fully renovated between 1929 and 1932 and a new mechanism was installed.
 The calculations for this were carried out by Ernst Schulz and Erich Hüttenhain from the astronomical society of Münster, the mechanism was built by master clockmaker Heinrich Eggeringhaus on behalf of Eduard Korfhage & Söhne, a company in Melle which produced mechanisms for clocktowers.

-In the Second World War the mechanism was removed, but the housing remained in the cathedral – it fortunately escaped damage.
+In the Second World War the mechanism was removed, but the housing remained in the cathedral and escaped damage.
 On 21 December 1951 the clock was put back in service, after the repair of war damage to the cathedral.